pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 span.close();
 ```

-If the `RootSpan` is created by the core `http` integration (the most common case), the `RootSpan` is closed automatically by the integration.
+If the `RootSpan` is created by the core `http` instrumentation (the most common case), the `RootSpan` is closed automatically by the instrumentation.
 If any children of this `RootSpan` are left unclosed, then they are dropped from the trace.
+Generally speaking, you should close the spans that you create, but not the spans that are created by the instrumentations.

 #### Complete example